iExecBlockchainComputing/public-pool-scripts/README.md

 iexec account show --chain mainnet
 ```

-# How to see my worker balances with Account interface ?

-TO complete

-# How to see my worker balances with etherescan ?
+# Option B :How to see my worker balances with etherescan ?
  To see your RLC balance .
 As usual in etherescan

 To see RLC deposit balance and rewards :